vision-zjweu/compv.github.io/docs/hw3.md

     <span class="report">Report ($$\SB$$,$$\tB$$) in your report for `points_case_1.npy`.</span>

     <div class="primer-spec-callout info" markdown="1">
-      *Hint*: There is no trick question -- use the setup from the foreword.
+      There is no trick question -- use the setup from the foreword.
 Write a small amount of code that does this by loading a matrix, shuffling the data around, and then calling `np.linalg.lstsq`.
     </div>

 2. Make a scatterplot of the points $$[x_i,y_i]$$, $$[x'_i,y'_i]$$ and $$\SB[x_i,y_i]^T+\tB$$ in one figure with different colors.
 Do this for both `points_case_1.npy` and `point_case_2.npy`.
 In other words, there should be two plots, each of which contains three sets of $$N$$ points.